jekyllgrim/ZSLoRWeapons/Readme.md

 3. Add this file to your load order, like any other mod.

-4. (Optional) You can change its extension from .zip to .pk3 if you like (but this is not required).
+   (Optional) You can change its extension from .zip to .pk3 if you like (but this is not required).

+5. Take **id24res.wad** from your copy of Doom 1+2 and add it to your load order as well.
+If you don't know how to add multiple files, look into a launcher, for example ZDL (see a [guide on using ZDL here](https://forum.zdoom.org/viewtopic.php?t=76814)).

 ## FAQ